Siemens Avenio: Doha

 A consortium led by Siemens built the tram system for Education City in Doha, the capital of Qatar.
-The opening was scheduled for autumn 2015 but was delayed to 2016.
-No overhead wires are installed, since the 10 Avenio trams is powered by the Siemens Sitras HES system (Hybrid Energy Storage), a combination of a supercapacitor and a traction battery that will be charged at each stop through an overhead conductor rail.
+The opening was scheduled for autumn 2015, but was later delayed to 2016.
+No overhead wires are installed, since the 19 Avenio trams are powered by the Siemens Sitras HES system (Hybrid Energy Storage), a combination of a supercapacitor and a traction battery that will be charged at each stop through an overhead conductor rail.
 The network has 25 stops on 11.5 km of track; the trams are in three modules with a capacity of 238 passengers.